tomasmikeska/superresolution/README.md

 # Deep colorization

 Implementation of deep learning model in Keras for superresolution.
-Work is still in progress.
+Model is still in experimental phase but seems to perform better than reference ESPCN implementation.

 ---

 ### Examples

-Input image (left), predicted image (center), ground truth (right)
+Input image (left), predicted image (center), ground truth (right).
+Results after <2h of training on NVIDIA Quadro P5000 with 128x128 input size with 2x upscale factor.

 ![](resources/preview.jpg)